KonstantinosBarmpas/Google-Udacity-Android-Scholarship-For-EU-Developers/README.md

 **Final Project**

 I was a recipient of the Google - Udacity EU Scholarship.
 My final project for 1st Round was a "Tennis Counter": an app that counts the points in a tennis match.
-I was awarded the 2nd round scholarship: Android Basics Nanodegree[[Repo](https://github.com/KonstantinosBarmpas/Android-Basics-Udacity-Nanodegree-Projects/settings)]
+I was awarded the 2nd round scholarship: Android Basics Nanodegree: [[Repo](https://github.com/KonstantinosBarmpas/Android-Basics-Udacity-Nanodegree-Projects/settings)]

 [//]: # (Images)